solana-foundation/developer-content/content/guides/games/energy-system.md

 );
 ```

-Notice that the confirmation parameter is set to 'confirmed'.
+Notice that the confirmation parameter is set to `confirmed`.
 This means that we
 wait until the transactions are confirmed instead of finalized.
 This means that
 we wait until the super majority of the network said that the transaction is
 valid.
 This takes around 400ms and there was never a confirmed transaction which
 did not get finalized.
-So for games this is the perfect confirmation flag.
+So for games `confirmed` is the perfect confirmation
+flag.

 ### Initialize player data